Bringing humanities research into the 21st century

 The Digital Scholarship Summer Fellows from 2016 and 2017.

-This year’s fellows have already begun work on their individual projects.
-Emma Lewis ’20 is working on a historical walking tour of the borough of Gettysburg; Christina Noto ’19 is exploring Civil War sheet music; and Brittany Russell ’19 is researching the provenance of several art pieces acquired by Special Collections.
+This year’s fellows have finished work on their individual projects.
+Emma Lewis ’20 completed on a historical walking tour of the borough of Gettysburg; Christina Noto ’19 is explored Civil War sheet music; and Brittany Russell ’19 researched the provenance of several art pieces acquired by Special Collections.

 Previous projects included the creation of a collection about student activism at the College by Lauren White ’18; an interactive website examining West Point graduates during the Civil War years by Julia Wall ’19; and a snapshot of college life for women at Gettysburg during the 1950s by Keira Koch’19.